jungpilyu/sdc-vehicle-detection/writeup_vehicle_detection.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-At first I trained a SVM with default arguments using my selected HOG and color features.
+At first I trained a SVM with default parameters using my selected HOG and color features.
 However, there is an optimzation possibility in SVM training.
-So, I run the following code which try all the parameter combination
+The `GridSearchCV` function from `sklearn.model_selection` library comes in handy for this task.
+I run the following code which tried all the parameter combination for a kernel (`linear` or `rbf`) and a C (`0.8 ~ 8`).
 ```python
 parameters = {'kernel':('linear', 'rbf'), 'C':[0.8, 1, 2, 4, 8]}
 X_train, X_test, y_train, y_test, X_scaler = get_vector(cars, notcars, **params)